 - Sift out clumps.
 Stir the flour mixture between batches and pull out any doughy chunks so the slices get evenly coated.

 - Kick up the heat.
-If you want yours extra spicy, increase the amount of hot sauce or cayenne pepper.
+If you want your Hooters fried pickles extra spicy, increase the amount of hot sauce or cayenne pepper.

-However, you can certainly prepare them an hour or two before guests arrive if you’ll be serving them for a get-together.
+However, you can certainly prepare this Hooters fried pickles recipe an hour or two before guests arrive if you’ll be serving them for a get-together.

 That really comes down to preference based on flavor and size.
-I prefer dill hamburger slices with the ridges and get good results from both Vlasic and the Great Value (Walmart) brand.
+I prefer dill slices with the ridges for this copycat Hooters fried pickles recipe, and have the best results with either Vlasic or the Walmart Great Value brand.

 Other Appetizer Recipes